 An increase in system resources shouldn't result in the assumption you'll see linear performance gains in Exchange Server 2019 using the maximum allowed resources when comparing it to Exchange 2016's maximum allowed resources.
 Each new version of Exchange brings new processes and updates that in turn make it difficult to compare a current version to prior version.
 Follow any and all sizing guidance from Microsoft when determining your server design.

 Additional drive bays may be directly attached per-server depending on the number of mailboxes, mailbox size, and the server's resource scalability.

 Each server houses a single RAID1 disk pair for the operating system, Exchange binaries, protocol/client logs, and the transport database.

 The remaining storage is configured as JBOD (Just a Bunch of Disks).
-Please be aware some hardware storage controllers may require each disk to each be configured as a single-disk RAID0 group for write caching to be utilized.
-Consult with your hardware manufacturer to confirm the proper configuration for your system that guarantees write-cache will be utilized.
+Be aware some hardware storage controllers may require each disk to each be configured as a single-disk RAID0 group for write caching to be utilized.
+Consult with your hardware manufacturer to confirm the proper configuration for your system that guarantees write-cache will be used.